-10 Savvy Travel Tips To Make Your Next Beach Vacation Perfect
+10 Savvy Travel Tips to Make Your Next Beach Vacation Perfect

 Have a Great Time on Your Next Beach Vacation!

-I love spending time at the beach, don't you?
+I love spending time at the beach!
 I've learned from experience that vacation preparation makes the difference between having a blast and being miserable because things like sunburn, bug bites, lost or stolen valuables, bad weather, etc. So I've put together the 10 best beach vacation tips to help you have a fabulous time, whether you're going for a month, a week or two, a weekend getaway, or just a day of swimming, surfing or sunning.

-Having a great beach vacation requires planning and packing for both good and bad weather activities, bringing essentials like sunglasses and suntan lotion with broad-spectrum UV protection, picking up a few things to make your stay easier, safer and more enjoyable, and — most importantly — bringing along a positive attitude and your sense of humor.
+Having a great beach vacation requires planning and packing for both good and bad weather activities, bringing essentials like sunglasses and suntan lotion with broad-spectrum UV protection, picking up a few things to make your stay easier, safer and more enjoyable and — most importantly — bringing along a positive attitude and your sense of humor.

 10 Great Tips for a Perfect Beach Vacation

 A beach vacation (or just a day at the beach) should be about fun in the sun, sand and surf.
 Follow these tips to ensure that your stay by the sea or ocean is everything you want it to be!

 - Choose the Right Beach for the Type of Vacation You Want.